replikativ/topiq/README.md

 ## TODO

+- fix and factor out streaming into datascript
 - improve layout code
 - organized in a discourse/conversation (branch?), e.g. private
   conversation "discourse" for each friend as "messaging"